Buying Tips for Reach-In Freezers

 The dimensions and storage space of the unit are your first consideration.
 Reach-in freezers are measured broadly in sections, and more specifically in cubic feet of storage.
-Be aware, though, that cubic feet is often less important than shelf or pan capacity; a large amount of cubic feet with poorly placed shelving can mean lots of wasted space, and wasted energy costs.
+However, cubic feet is often less important than shelf or pan capacity, as a large amount of cubic feet with poorly placed shelving can mean lots of wasted space and wasted energy costs.
 On the other hand, enough empty space must be maintained to allow air to circulate and maintain the proper temperatures, so if you are wavering on which size to purchase, estimate high.
-Be aware of how much physical space you have to work with in your kitchen; not only the installation space, but the doors and halls the freezer will have to pass through to get there.
+Be aware of how much physical space you have to work with in your kitchen, including the installation space and the doors and halls the freezer will have to pass through to get there.

 2. Compressor Location

 Reach-in freezers come in one-, two-, and three-door models.
-Since they typically get longer with each additional section, some of this choice will be dictated by the available space.
+Since they typically get longer with each additional section, some of this choice will be dictated by the space available to you.
 The majority of them feature swing doors, which are full-length doors that swing open.
-Half doors also swing open, but only the upper or lower half at a time, reducing the cool air loss when the doors are open, which conserves energy.
+Half doors also swing open, allowing you to open the upper and lower half separately and reducing the cool air loss when the doors are open to conserve energy.
 If you are concerned about the doors swinging open to block traffic, sliding doors may work better for you.
 These doors slide open so they are great for narrow aisles, but only one side can be open at a time.
 All of these doors are available in solid, which is easier to clean and provides better insulation, and glass, which offers visibility that can decrease the time the doors are open by allowing users to locate what they need before they open the unit.

 4. Special Features